tejaswipallapothu29/tejaswipallapothu/README.md

 <br/>
 Welcome to my portfolio!
 <br/>
 My name is Tejaswi Pallapothu.
 I love working with data which led me to work in the IT field I've been working in the industry for sometime now.
-Besides this, I love learning new spoken languages, painting and cooking.
+Besides this, I love doing yoga, painting, cooking and biking.
 <br/>
 <br/>
 💡 Problem Solver: Passionate about solving complex problems through elegant and efficient code solutions.<br/>